surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 * Many books are too focused on a single technology or too broad
 * Network basic building blocks: routers, switches, access points and hosts
-* These building blocks have a set of rules when forwarding bets of info to eachother
+* These building blocks have a set of rules when forwarding bets of info to each other
 * Bits are wrapped in neat packages called **packets**
 * If a packet is present, it is there because some device or network host put it there